sidshas03/LibraryManagementSystem/README.md

 # 📚 Library & Event Booking Management System

 A role-based full-stack web application that allows clients and admins to manage books, events, study room reservations, and payment tracking.
-Developed as a course project for CS-GY 6083 – Principles of Database Systems (Spring 2025).

 ---